The following is a low tech recipe for a white based terra sigillata

 In a 5-gallon bucket, add deflocculant into pre-measured water.
 Slowly sift in the clay.
 Mix with a power drill until clay dissolves into water solution.
 Mix for about 5 minutes.

 You will immediately notice the heavy particles sink to the bottom and the lighter particles rise to the top.
 This is a good time to stick your hand in the mixture and actually feel the layers.
-In most recipes, there are three distinct layers with the terra sigillata resting in the middle.
-My recipes does not produce three distinct layers.
-This recipe will have a bottom layer of sludge and a top layer which is the terra sigillata.
-Water will float to the top over the next few days but is meant to be stirred into the solution before application.
+In most recipes, after the required resting time, there are three distinct layers: sludge on the bottom, terra sigillata in the middle, and water on the top.
+My recipe produces 2 layers with the sludge on the bottom and the terra sigillata on the top.

-I use a small cup to remove the TS from the 5 gallon bucket.
+After 24 hours, I use a small cup to remove the sig from the 5 gallon bucket into a smaller lidded container-this is the white base sig.
 No syphoning or tubes; it is “low tech” but it works!
 Discard sludge from the bottom as it is deflocculated and useless.

 Making Color Pots